mlrun/demos-datasets/README.md

 # demos-datasets
-Holds data-sets to mlrun demos, released and versioned
+Holds datasets for mlrun demos, released and versioned